ApplicationCraft/applicationcraft.com/source/developers/documentation/product-guide/widget-properties-events/advanced/embed-app.html.markdown

 <td width="15">
 </td>
 <td width="779">
-.This % value specifies the transparency of the Widget.
+This % value specifies the transparency of the Widget.

 </td>
 </tr>